X930E 120Hz Smart LED TV

 - 1 Analog audio output 3.5 mm

 4K HDR content delivered the best picture quality on this TV.
-One example of this outstanding performance was of a shot taken from inside a room with a dimly lit interior with a view of a window showing the outdoors on a bright sunny day.
+One example of this outstanding performance was a shot taken from inside a room with a dimly lit interior with a view of a window showing the outdoors on a bright sunny day.

-The contrast range in this scene was excellent – revealing very good luminosity in the dark areas of the scene that had the outside light hitting certain areas of the interior, while still maintaining excellent shadow detail of the objects placed throughout the room that weren’t being illuminated with direct light from outdoors.
+The contrast range in this scene was excellent – revealing very good luminosity in the dark areas of the scene that had the outside light hitting certain areas of the interior, while still maintaining excellent shadow detail of the objects placed throughout the room that wasn’t being illuminated with direct light from outdoors.

 Furthermore, the peak brightness from the outside of the window had great brilliance without appearing washed out and allowed me to clearly see the outside landscape.

-The end result: the peak bright highlights and the dark areas of the image had excellent balance and demonstrated what a great HDR image should look like.
+The end result: the peak bright highlights and the dark areas of the image had an excellent balance and demonstrated what a great HDR image should look like.